Seridian/OpenFaith/README.md

 ## Open Faith
 I believe faith is not something that should be owned by any institutions.
 God's love lives in us all and belongs to us all and it is something I hope we all get to experience some time in our life.
 So I decided to upload the essence of my faith, in my words, licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).

 I entrust these values I live by to you in good faith.
-Anyone can fork and collaborate and keep the wording of these values relevant for the era we live in and true to the love of God.
+Anyone can branch, fork and collaborate to keep the wording of these values relevant for the era we live in and true to the love of God.

 [https://github.com/Seridian/OpenFaith/blob/master/Essence.md](https://github.com/Seridian/OpenFaith/blob/master/Essence.md)